Polenta recipe is a northern Italian dish made with coarsely ground cornmeal and salted water.

 You need 3 fundamental tools to make the perfect polenta recipe.
 Let’s see what they are:

 Of course today there are many tools that help us to make an excellent polenta without working too hard.
-So have a look to this beautiful electric polenta copper pot
+So have a look to this beautiful electric polenta copper pot.

 And finally look at this beautiful sets for polenta, maybe for a nice gift idea!

-How to Make Perfect Polenta Recipe
+How to Make Italian Basic Polenta Recipe

-Polenta is an easy-to-make recipe, but in addition to the basic ingredients (corn flour or corn and buckwheat or whole wheat, water and salt) in the right proportions, you need time and a lot of patience.
+Polenta is an easy-to-make recipe, but in addition to the basic ingredients (corn flour – or corn and buckwheat or whole wheat – water and salt) in the right proportions, you need time and a lot of patience.

-Polenta must cook slowly, possibly in a cauldron or in a heavy bottom non-stick saucepan.
+Classic Polenta must cook slowly, possibly in a cauldron or in a heavy bottom non-stick saucepan.
 The secret to get a perfect, homogeneous and lump-free polenta, is to stir polenta throughout the cooking time.

-That said, let’s start
+That said, let’s start!

 Step 3) – Then lower the heat to low.
 Cook the polenta without ever stopping stirring, always in the same direction, with a long-handled wooden spoon, so that the mixture does not stick to the bottom of the pot.

 After the necessary cooking time, TURN UP the heat so that it detaches well from the bottom and sides of the pot.
 If the polenta tends to dry out too much while it cooks, you can add a ladle of boiling salted water.
-If it is too soft, leave it on the stove for a few more minutes.
+If it’s too soft, leave it on the stove for a few more minutes.

 Step 5) – Once cooked, pour the polenta on a wooden cutting board if its consistency is hard and firm, as in our recipe.
-If you prefer a soft creamy polenta, then pour it in a serving bowl.
+If you prefer a soft polenta, then pour it in a serving bowl.
 Serve hot.

-What Goes Best with Polenta
+What Goes Best with Polenta?

 You can serve polenta as a main or side dish.
 There are so many recipes that go well with this Italian dish, from meat to fish, up to cheeses.
-Let’s see some of them
+Let’s see some of them!

-Polenta with cheeses is a must.
-Mix polenta still hot with grated parmigiano, gorgonzola, crescenza, asiago or fontina.
+Mix polenta still hot with grated parmigiano or gorgonzola or crescenza or asiago or fontina.
 Try polenta with Fontina fondue.